What is Scleroderma?

 Future of Scleroderma

-Physicians have learned a tremendous amount about disease patterns in scleroderma and how to identify potential problems early and address such emerging problems proactively.?
+Physicians have learned a tremendous amount about disease patterns in scleroderma and how to identify potential problems early and address such emerging problems proactively.
 Although a specific cure for scleroderma is still elusive, there has been tremendous progress in addressing the individual organ system complications, and such progress is facilitated in the treatment of an individual patient by identifying problems early.
+A better understanding of the underlying biology of the disease has suggested potential targets and strategies to address the disease more broadly, and ongoing clinical trials are assessing the safety and effectiveness of some of these therapies.
 Patients with scleroderma face tremendous challenges, but are seeing improvements in their quality of life, and the recognition of disease patterns and understanding of appropriate screening has helped make these improvements possible.

 Dr. Robert Spiera is a rheumatologist and Director of the Vasculitis and Scleroderma Program at Hospital for Special Surgery.
 He is the principal investigator in several clinical trials and observational studies focusing on scleroderma and vasculitis.